moleguaco99/FD-KotlinJS-POCApp/README.md

 ### Transition to functional components

-Still, in these project, I have opted for the usage of functional components, which has been recently introduced in Kotlin/JS.
+Still, for this project, I have opted for the usage of functional components, which has been recently introduced in Kotlin/JS.
 This feature allows the developers to discard the class components, which are a lot more complicated and harder to maintain than the functional ones.

 The definition of a functional component is less complicated than the one of a class, it will only receive the props as parameter, and then the components' children may be added for rendering (we add them to the component's builder).
 The component's properties, may be received as well under the form of RProps (accept any props), or under the form of an interface.